 (Co-directors and coordinators are in alphabetical order)

-Dr Weizi (Vicky) Li is an Associate Professor of Informatics and Digital Health, Deputy Director in Informatics Research Centre, Henley Business School, University of Reading.
+Prof Weizi (Vicky) Li is a Professor of Informatics and Digital Health, Deputy Director in Informatics Research Centre, Henley Business School, University of Reading.
 She is an interdisciplinary researcher focusing on using informatics, data science, machine learning, and digital information systems to solve real-world healthcare challenges.
 She is the academic lead of a large collaborative project of Improving the Quality of Healthcare through an Integrated Clinical Pathway Management Approach and Cloud based Digital Data Integration Platform, which was awarded ESRC O2RB Excellence in Impact Award in 2018 for her research impact on healthcare quality improvement.
 She is the academic lead of machine learning based decision support system for outpatient management which has successfully been implemented in Royal Berkshire NHS Foundation Trust and has received Research Engagement and Impact award in 2020.
 She has been PI on projects funded by ESRC, EPSRC, The Health Foundation, NHS and companies, working on data-driven decision support systems that use real-world data (under privacy preserving framework) from multiple sources including Electronic Patient Record in acute, community hospital and primary care settings, remote health monitoring and patient reported outcomes to develop novel technologies (including AI based methods) to support clinical and operational decision makings in patient pathway.

 Dr Robert Barker is an Associate Professor in Chemistry in the School of Physical Sciences, School Director of Public Engagement, project lead for the ‘Future Human’ Signature Research, University of Kent (UoK).
 He is a Royal Society Industrial Fellow and the PI of the trans-disciplinary EPSRC project Optimising Me Manufacturing Systems [EP/R022534/1], exploring continuous blood processing for healthcare and developing a healthcare micro-factory that provides on-the-body manufacturing of therapeutics, continuously and in response to the body’s needs.
 His work focuses on the whole blood processing and the development of a manufacturing system for T-cell immunotherapies which present a cure for some of the most aggressive forms of cancer (acute lymphoblastic leukaemia and chronic lymphoblastic leukaemia).
 His research is at the interface of industry and the NHS to meet their needs for continuous blood monitoring and to help the shift away from the current one-size-fits-all approach to deliver patient-specific therapies.